dixitaayush8/Scripts/README.md

 # Scripts
-A list of my scripts
+A collection of my scripts